Bhushan-Wagh025/Team-Data_Science/README.md

 bagging algorithms
 Naive Bayes

-++==
->Apart from this we will be generating graphical representation for our data and results:
+Apart from this we will be generating graphical representation for our data and results:
 Histograms
 Scatter Plot
 Heatmaps